 - So far as the Channel Islands and Isle of Man were concerned, it was for each to consider the extent to which they wished to take on board any intergovernmental measures.
 No such EU obligation arose under Protocol 3.
 It was for the islands themselves to decide whether, and to what extent, they wished to be included in any such measures and the United Kingdom undertook that the islands would be fully consulted about any such measures which may affect them.

 UK and EU position papers

 - A Withdrawal Agreement and Political Declaration on the future relationship between the UK and EU was endorsed at a special meeting of the European Council on 25 November 2018.
-However, the Withdrawal Agreement failed to receive the approval of the UK Parliament, having been rejected by MPs on three occasions.
-It can be found here: Withdrawal Agreement and Political Declaration
+However, that Withdrawal Agreement failed to receive the approval of the UK Parliament, having been rejected by MPs on three occasions.
+It can be found here: Former Withdrawal Agreement and Political Declaration

 UK Government correspondence

 - Letters between Deputy Gavin St Pier and the UK Prime Minister February-March 2017 [334kb]